gusl/CalibrationCurves/README.md

 # Calibration Curves

-Ironically, calibration typically does not come with any probability statements, making it impossible to evaluate the evaluator!
+Ironically, calibration typically does not come with any probabilistic statements, making it impossible to evaluate the evaluator!
 This is our attempt at fixing this.

+**Project Status:**
-**Status:** We have 2 methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
+- We have 2 methods for producing confidence regions of calibration curves, using isotonic (a.k.a. non-decreasing) binary regression (`cgam` library).
 Note that every CI method here suffers from potential non-isotonicity, but this is barely visible in our